raphaelstolt/lean-package-validator/README.md

 ```

 > [!TIP]
-> As of release `v1.9.0` it's also possible to install and use the LeanPackageValidator
+> As of release `v1.9.0` it's also possible to install and use the lean package validator
 > via a PHAR [file](https://github.com/raphaelstolt/lean-package-validator/releases/tag/v1.9.0).

 Therefor download a released version e.g. v3.3.1 and move it to `/usr/local/bin` as shown next.